What is Gynecomastia?

 Gynecomastia procedures are considered both safe and effective.
 It is important to obtain care from a board-certified plastic surgeon to achieve the best outcome from this treatment.
 Without proper attention to detail and anatomy, gynecomastia surgery can lead to asymmetry or poor chest contouring.

 Male Breast Reduction Procedure

-Depending on the severity of the problem, and the patient’s anatomy, Dr. D’Amico can perform a variety of solutions to achieve the best outcome.
+Depending on the severity of the problem, and the patient’s anatomy, Dr. D’Amico & Dr. Ferrauiola can perform a variety of solutions to achieve the best outcome.
 The male breast reduction procedure often requires a small incision along the nipple area, through which the breast tissue can be accessed and the appropriate segment removed.